ucsc-vama/essent/README.md

 Running essent
 --------------------------------------------------------------------------------

 Essent is written in Scala, which runs on the JVM.
-To run essent, it's easiest to use the included `essent` bash script, which launches the JVM appropriately with `essent.jar`.
+To run essent, it's easiest to use the included `essent` bash script, which launches the JVM appropriately with `essent.jar` (after building it with `sbt assembly`).
 For the optimizations, essent uses optimization levels like a compiler, so a higher optimization level includes all optimizations from lower levels.

 + `O0` - All optimizations disabled, except compressing out long chains of connect statements.
 + `O1` - When possible, registers will be represented by only one variable instead of two (single-phase update).